When you decide to configure availability in the product, you’ll have to consider that these settings will override

 Rules can, then, combine with each other based on the following order:

 - First to be processed: global rules, from top to bottom.

 - Second: the system processes the rules set in the product, from top to bottom.

-This implies that on the same time frame more availability rules can apply.
+This implies that at the same time frame more availability rules can apply.

 Let’s make an example to better understand how to configure booking availability.
 Suppose we want to configure a rule that complies with the following conditions: